Atlanta Law School: Notable alumni

 Members of the Georgia judiciary, state legislature, and business owners received their legal training at the school.
 Atlanta's first female lawyer, Minnie Hale Daniel was a graduate of Atlanta Law School in 1911.
 Helen Douglas Mankin who would later become Georgia's first woman member of Congress received her LL.B. from Atlanta Law School in 1920.
 Judge Juanita Marsh attended in the 1940s–50s.
-Other alumni include former New York City Councilman and Congressional nominee Domenic Recchia, Atlanta trial attorney Don Keenan, former Georgia State Representative Chesley V. Morton, Georgia Supreme Court Justices John E. Frankum, and Charles S. Reid, and U.S. District Court Judge Frank A. Hooper, Jr. (who also taught at the school).
+Other alumni include former New York City Councilman and Congressional nominee Domenic Recchia, Atlanta trial attorney Don Keenan, Judge David Ray Moore, Judge working in Fayette County Magistrate Court, State Court and Superior Court, former Georgia State Representative Chesley V. Morton, Georgia Supreme Court Justices John E. Frankum, and Charles S. Reid, and U.S. District Court Judge Frank A. Hooper, Jr. (who also taught at the school).

-Alumni includes a late Governor of the Federal Reserve Bank System, a former Judge Advocate General of the U.S. Army, a former United States Attorney, Two former Members of Congress, a former City Attorney for the City of Atlanta, Judges of the Superior Court, County, and Municipal Courts.
-Six Governors, two Chief Justices of the Supreme Court of Georgia and two former Mayors of the City of Atlanta received degrees from Atlanta Law School.

 White supremacist lawyer and convicted bomber J. B. Stoner received a law degree from the school in 1952.
 He went on to defend James Earl Ray and men accused of bombing the home 6-year-old Donal Godfrey.